Oregon Trail: Idaho

 Goodale's Cutoff, established in 1862 on the north side of the Snake River, formed a spur of the Oregon Trail.
 This cutoff had been used as a pack trail by Native Americans and fur traders, and emigrant wagons traversed parts of the eastern section as early as 1852.
 After crossing the Snake River the 230 mi cutoff headed north from Fort Hall toward Big Southern Butte following the Lost River part of the way.
 It passed near the present-day town of Arco, Idaho, and wound through the northern part of what is now Craters of the Moon National Monument.
 From there it went southwest to Camas Prairie and ended at Old Fort Boise on the Boise River.
-This journey typically took two to three weeks and was noted for its very rough lava terrain and extremely dry climate, which tended to dry the wooden wheels on the wagons, causing the iron rims to fall off the wheels.
-Loss of wheels caused many wagons to be abandoned along the route.
+This journey typically took two to three weeks and was noted for its rough lava terrain and extremely dry climate, which tended to dry the ward on the wagons, causing the iron rims to fall off the wheels.
+The loss of wheels caused many wagons to be abandoned along the route.
 It rejoined the main trail east of Boise.
-Goodale's Cutoff is visible at many points along US-20, US-26, and US-93 between Craters of the Moon National Monument and Carey.
+Goodale's Cutoff is visible at many points along U.S. Routes 20, 26, and 93 between Craters of the Moon National Monument and Carey.

-From the present site of Pocatello, the trail proceeded almost due west on the south side of the Snake River for about 180 mi.
+From the present site of Pocatello, the trail proceeded west on the south side of the Snake River for about 180 mi.
 This route passed Cauldron Linn rapids, Shoshone Falls, two falls near the present city of Twin Falls, and Upper Salmon Falls on the Snake River.
-At Salmon Falls there were often a hundred or more Native Americans fishing who would trade for their salmon, a welcome treat.
+At Salmon Falls there were often a hundred or more Native Americans fishing who would trade for their salmon.

-The trail continued west to Three Island Crossing (near present-day Glenns Ferry.)
-Here most emigrants used the divisions of the river caused by three islands to cross the difficult and swift Snake River by ferry or by driving or sometimes floating their wagons and swimming their teams across.
-The crossings were doubly treacherous because there were often hidden holes in the river bottom which could overturn the wagon or entangle the team, sometimes with fatal consequences.
-Before ferries were established there were several drownings here nearly every year.
+The trail continued west to Three Island Crossing (near present-day Glenns Ferry).
+Here most emigrants used the divisions of the river caused by three islands to cross the difficult and swift Snake River by ferry, or by driving or sometimes floating their wagons and swimming their teams across.
+Hidden holes in the river bottom could overturn the wagon or entangle the team, and several drownings occurred nearly every year before ferries were established.